phantombuster/legacy-docs/nick.rst

     Object to copy to the DOM context and given to the ``sandboxedFunction`` optional argument.

 ``callback`` (``Function(String err[, Object ret])``)
-    Function called when finish.
+    Function called when finished.
 When there is no error, ``err`` is null and ``ret`` is a copy of the object returned by sandboxedFunction call in DOM context.

 Example: